princetonds/deprecated-blog/_posts/2015-09-30-free_food_in_princeton.md

 * 	rice – chicken*	rainbow – lounge (where is that?)*	indian – food – murray – dodge*	tea – cupcakes

 ----------------------------<p>Acknowledgements: Evan Chow ‘16, for providing both the data set and the initial idea for its analysis.
-This blog post would not exist without your abiding enthusiasm for free food.</p>
+This blog post would not exist without your abiding enthusiasm for free food.</p>{% include katex_render.html %}